 Lost But Not Forgotten

-In India there are still many Ayurvedic hospitals that give these pancha karma therapies for the treatment of disease.
-Over the years these treatments have become known for physiological cleansing rather then for achieving longevity.
+In India, there are still many Ayurvedic hospitals that give these panchakarma therapies for the treatment of disease.
+Over the years, these treatments have become known for physiological cleansing, rather than for achieving longevity.
 No doubt they serve this purpose well, but when you are after the results of kaya kalpa (life extension), cleansing alone will not serve your purpose.
 I have had these treatments in India on many occasions and have administered them for nine years as the co-director of an Ayurvedic clinic here in the US.
-But only during my more recent trips to India have the missing pieces to this puzzle begun to fall into place.
+But only during my more recent trips to India, have the missing pieces to this puzzle begun to fall into place.
 In all the reports of these extreme kaya kalpa experiences, there were always similar prerequisites for the aspirant.
 A few essential requirements stood out.

 - One had to have the ability to maintain a state of transcendental consciousness and meditation for extremely long periods of time.

 - One had to be in control of the senses, all of them.

 - One had to be strong enough of body, mind, and spirit to endure the process.